zancas/OTF-Magic-Folder-proposal/narrative.rst

 opportunity to detect that someone (you) just gained read access to some data.
-In theory, the storage servers might be able to detect a pattern of requests for ciphertext that could reveal your activities, but in practice Tahoe-LAFS storage servers are typically not monitored closely, since they store only ciphertext, and since they are unprivileged servers which can be dynamically added and removed.
+In theory, the storage servers might be able to detect a pattern of requests for ciphertext that could reveal your activities, but in practice Tahoe-LAFS storage servers are not monitored closely, since they store only ciphertext, and since they are unprivileged servers which can be dynamically added and removed.